yifan2003/yifan2003.github.io/_pages/about.md

 I am also a visiting student at the University of Chicago, where I spent six fantastic months working with [Prof. Haifeng Xu](https://www.haifeng-xu.com/) and [Prof. Ozan Candogan](https://faculty.chicagobooth.edu/ozan-candogan).

-I have a broad interest in EconCS, especially its intersection with theoretical computer science and real-world impact.
+I have a broad interest in EconCS, especially in mechanism design and information design.

 During undergrad, I was extremely fortunate to be advised by kind and inspiring professors.
 I am always so grateful to them.